TereBts/alura/README.md

 ### Content

-- Content was written by the developer with the aid of [ChatGPT](https://chatgpt.com/).
+- Content was written by the developer.

 ### Media